aditya43/blockchain/README.md

         - Add the `MSP` to either a consortium on the network or a channel.
         - Ensure the `MSP` is included in the policy definitions on the network.
 - **Policies**:
-    - A policy is a set of rules that can define how a decision is made.
+    * A policy is a set of rules that can define how a decision is made.
-    - Policies describe a who and a what.
+    * Policies describe a who and a what.
-    - In Hyperledger, `Policies` are used for infrastructure management.
+    * In Hyperledger, `Policies` are used for infrastructure management.
-    - Uses of `Policies` in Hyperledger network:
+    * Uses of `Policies` in Hyperledger network:
-        * Adding/Removing members from channel.
+        - Adding/Removing members from channel.
-        * Change the structure of blocks.
+        - Change the structure of blocks.
-        * Specify count of organizations for endorsement of transactions
+        - Specify count of organizations for endorsement of transactions
-    - How do we write `Policy` in Fabric:
+    * How do we write `Policy` in Fabric:
-        * **Signature Policies**:
+        - **Signature Policies**:
             - Turns verifiable identities into members of a blockchain network.
             - `<OR | AND | NOutOf>`
-        * **ImplicitMeta Policies**:
+        - **ImplicitMeta Policies**:
             - Only used for channel configuration.
             - `<ANY | ALL | MAJORITY>`
 - **Peer**:
+    * `Chaincodes/Smart Contracts` and `Ledgers` are stored on `Peer` nodes that are owned by `Organizations` inside the network.
+    * `Peer` nodes can host multiple instances of `Chaincodes` and `Ledgers`.
+    * End-users communicate with the network by using applications that connect to the `Peer` nodes of their `Organization`.
+    * `Peers` use `Channels` to interact with other network components.
+    * All `Peers` belong to `Organizations`.
+    * `Peers` have an `Identity` assigned to them via a digital certificate (`x.509`).
+    * Single Peer itself cannot update information stored in ledger on it.
+Updating requires a consent of other Peers in network.
+The update transaction is done in 3 steps:
+        - Step #1: `Proposal`.
+            * Independently executed by `Peers` and returns `Endorse Proposal` responses.
+        - Step #2: `Ordering` and `Packaging` transactions into blocks.
+            * `Orderer` receives `Endorsed` transactions and then creates the blocks.
+        - Step #3: `Validation` and `Commit` of the transaction.
+            * When `Peer` receives a new block from the `Orderer`, the `Peer` processes the block resulting in a new block being added to the `Ledger`.

 -----------